Venafi/ansible-role-venafi/examples/f5_bigip/README.md

 ### Creating Virtual server on F5 BIG-IP

-Now that the pool and the nodes are member of the pool, ansible has to create a virtual IP address in order to send the external requests to the pool members.
+Now that the pool and the nodes are member of the pool, Ansible has to create a virtual IP address in order to send the external requests to the pool members.
 The following task creates the virtual server and assigns it the virtual IP defined in the variables files, as well as the port and Client SSL profile previously created.

 ```yaml
 ---